Latest News & Articles

 Our Can Am 100 mile 2023 run.

-Everyone keeps asking for a report on our race yesterday so I figured it would be easiest to post it here.
-We want to say thank you to the community
+Race Report: Can-Am 100 Everyone keeps asking for a report on our race yesterday, so I figured it would be easiest to post it here.
+We want to say thank

 When Down East Magazine made public my plans to take a Seppala team to Nome Alaska via the Iditarod, on the 100 year anniversary of Seppala’s team helping to save

 I love reading the biographies of the great explorers of the great age of exploration.
-And one thing that is constant with all my heroes is their agility.
-Their ability
+One thing that is constant with all my heroes is their agility.
+Their ability to

 Douglas Willett: 1937-2022